RSipra/semantic_verification_engine/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

+Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your changes are well-documented.

+## Acknowledgements
+To my daughter — an endless source of joy and inspiration.
+You brought the *fun* to this project, and are my go-to expert for all things Harry Potter, especially those rapid-fire and obscure references.
+Thank you for being my alpha/beta tester and ever-patient reviewer!

 ## Disclaimer:
 This project is an unofficial fan tribute to the Harry Potter series and is not endorsed by or affiliated with J.K.
 Rowling, Warner Bros., or any related parties.
 It is a passion and learning project created solely for educational and non-commercial purposes.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your changes are well-documented.